Abigail/Abigail.github.io/Src/Trapped/barc.md

 ### Spiral

+#### Square

 After visiting mostly squares below the origin, the %%PIECE%% gets trapped after 154 steps, which is less than half the steps the [*Crab*](crab.html) uses.

+#### Diamond

+On the Diamond Spiral, it takes the %%PIECE%% just over twice the amount of steps to get trapped compared to the Square Spiral.
+Bouncing around in a roughly triangle shaped area, the %%PIECE%% gets trapped after 325 steps.

 ### Wedge